Shoonkey/portfolio/README.md

 ## Projects

+### Up

+Projects already adapted and running
+- **Pomodoro timer app** v1

 ### To be adapted into the new portfolio from the old one
-- **Pomodoro timer app** v1
 - A **music theory quiz app** about elementary stuff
 - A **word search puzzle maker**
 - Ordis, a **Discord bot** for making wishlists and things related to the game Warframe